 There is a bit of a science to custom picture framing – although it’s what they call a soft science.
 There are no hard rules like there are in physics.

-We specialize in framing Westcoast native art as we do a lot of custom framing for native galleries in Vancouver.
-So let’s take the example of a print from The Inuit Gallery in Gastown – it’s called Winter Moons by Coast Salish artist Maynard Johnny.
+One of our custom picture framing specialties is framing Westcoast native art.
+We do a lot of custom framing for native galleries in Vancouver.
+So to explain, our process when it comes to picture framing, let’s take the example of a print from The Inuit Gallery in Gastown – it’s called Winter Moons by Coast Salish by artist Maynard Johnny.

-This is a fairly straightforward piece as there are very few colours involved -various shades of blue and the white colour of the paper it’s printed on.
-These are the colours we’ll be working with.
-It’s a process called ‘framing to the piece,’ where we use only what’s in the piece itself.
+This is a fairly straightforward piece as there are very few colours involved.
+Winter Moon, as you can see in the image, is comprised of various shades of blue and the white colour of the paper it’s printed on.
+These are the colours we’ll be working with when creating the custom frame.
+This process is called ‘framing to the piece,’ where we use only what’s in the piece itself.

 This method doesn’t take into account the colour of your sofa or your hardwood floors or the paint on the wall.
-All of these other factors in your room can change over time so we frame to the piece so that it will work in any space.
+All of these other factors in your room can change over time so we create the custom frame according to the piece so that it will work in any space.

 The blue we chose is one called Florentine lapis which matches the darker blue in the upper half of the piece.
 Using a lighter coloured mat similar to the lower half of the image appears to be distracting and takes away from the print.

 So there you have it.
 Now you know how to frame a picture.
 It’s not all that complicated after all.
-Simple colours in the artwork, simple colours in the framing.
+Simple colours in the artwork, are more than enough to guide you on how to frame a picture.
+In this case, the simple colours used in the custom framing, help elevate this amazing work of art.

 Check back later for more blog posts about custom framing tips and tricks.